drawwithcode/2018-group-work-group-09/README.md

 <p align="center"> <img src="images/barSpeed.gif" style="width:60%"></p>

-S: Using the keyboard the user is allowed to execute the uploadGalaxy function every 30 milliseconds.
+S: Using the keyboard the user is allowed to execute the "uploadGalaxy" function every 30 milliseconds.
 This function increases the variable "completedAnimation" that will be used to understand at which point of the upload is the animation.
 Everytime that this function is executed the method ".setIncremento" modify a property that increments the speed in all the newPlanets instances stored in "planets".
 To reverse the animation we subtract the same increment to the variables.

 ```js